Metadata

 Citation

 Jiyuan Zhang, Jongyul Kim, Chloe Alverti, Peizhe Liu, Weiwei Jia, and Tianyin Xu.
-“Multiplexing File Systems to Reap the Benefits of Storage Innovations without Friction”.
+“Rethinking Tiered Storage: Talk to File Systems, Not Device Drivers”.
 In Proceedings of the ACM SIGOPS 20th Workshop on Hot Topics in Operating Systems (HotOS), May 2025.